Python-SIP/sip/doc/pyproject_toml.rst

     The boolean value specifies if a Python type hints stub file is generated.
     This file contains a description of the module's API that is compliant with `PEP 484 <https://www.python.org/dev/peps/pep-0484/>`__.
 By default the
     stub file is not generated.
-This is also a user option.
+There is also a corresponding command line option.

 **protected-is-public**
     The boolean value specifies if SIP redefines the ``protected`` keyword as ``public`` during compilation.
 On non-Windows platforms this can result in a significant reduction in the size of a generated Python module.
 By default SIP redefines the keyword on non-Windows platforms.
-This is also a user option.
+There is also a corresponding command line option.

 **release-gil**
     The boolean value specifies if the Python GIL is always released when